7 Things You May Not Know About Concordia University Texas

 4. Women Admitted in 1950s

 Women were admitted to Concordia for the first time in 1955.
-Many women initially attended to train as teachers to serve in LCMS-affiliated schools across the country.
+Many women initially attended to train as teachers to serve in LCMS-aligned schools across the country.

 5. Four Concordia Mascots